 - Internet Explorer 10 and 11 in Windows

 - iPad, iPhone and iPod Touch

-- OS X El Capitan or OS X Yosemite - These links for proxy configuration instructions will take you to Apple websites.
-Please make note of the proxy pac file URL:
+- OS X El Capitan or OS X Yosemite - These links will take you to Apple websites.
+Please make note of the proxy pac file URL below.

 - Safari in Mac OSX "Snow Leopard" and later

 - Safari in Mac OSX "Leopard" and earlier

 - Your web browser must be set to accept all cookies.
 If you'd prefer not to do that, consider using the Virtual Private Network (VPN) system rather than the proxy server.

 - Use the Browser Configuration Check tool to find out if your browser is configured correctly.